The Commission

 Action 1: Proposal to set up an EU-wide platform (European single access point) that provides investors with seamless access to financial and sustainability-related company information.

-A legislative proposal was adopted by the Commission in November 2021.
+A legislative proposal was adopted by the Commission in November 2021 and agreed in the second half of 2023.

 Action 2: Proposal to simplify the listing rules for public markets to promote and diversify small and innovative companies’ access to funding.

 SSMA is engaging on this action and responded to the Commission consultation in February 2022.
-A legislative proposal is expected to be published in Q3 2022.
+A legislative proposal was published in 2022 and is now being negotiated in Brussels.

 Action 4: Proposal to remove regulatory obstacles for insurance companies to invest long-term, provide for an appropriate prudential treatment of long-term SME equity investment by banks, and to assess possibilities of promoting market-making activities by banks and other financial firms.

 The Solvency II package was adopted on 22 September 2021.
 Legislative proposals amending the Capital Requirements Regulation and Capital Requirements Directive were adopted in October 2021.
-Negotiations are ongoing in the Council and European Parliament.
 SSMA is engaged in the discussions with special focus on the ability to carry out market making activities.

 Action 7: Feasibility assessment for the development of a European financial competence framework and the possibility of introducing a requirement for Member States to promote learning measures supporting financial education, in particular in relation to responsible and long-term investing.

-The Commission, in partnership with the OECD and its International Network on Financial Education, published a new financial competence framework for adults in January 2022.
-Work is continuing on a framework for young people and the uptake of the framework for adults by Member States and stakeholders through working groups.
+The Commission, in partnership with the OECD and its International Network on Financial Education, has under this action published financial competence frameworks for youths and adults.

 SSMA is engaged in the action on financial education and is a member of the Swedish Network on Financial Education and supporter of Ung Privatekonomi, providing financial education to students in Swedish Upper Secondary Schools.